Alien from L.A.: Release

 Alien from L.A. was released in theaters on February 26, 1988, and on VHS by Media Home Entertainment in June 1995.
 It was later released on DVD by MGM on June 7, 2005, paired with Morons from Outer Space; the only special feature for the release was the film's trailer.
 It has been released and is currently available in a Blu-ray edition by Vinegar Syndrome that includes an interview with director Albert Pyun, an interview with actor Thom Mathews, and an audio interview with actress Linda Kerridge.
 Alien from L.A. was followed by a nominal, direct-to-video sequel called Journey to the Center of the Earth (also directed by Albert Pyun), which was released in the United States in 1989.
 The film had Kathy Ireland reprising her role as Wanda Saknussemm.

 Reception

 Joe Bob Briggs called it a "pretty decent film," awarding it two stars.
 Rebecca Harris of the Abilene Reporter-News gave the film 2.5 stars out of 4.
 Film reviewer David Picking said the film was "a cheapo adventure movie without a single redeeming quality."

 Reviewing the DVD release, Rob Thomas of The Capital Times, said "Completely awful – you can't believe they're serious."
 Daniel M. Kimmel of the Worcester Telegram & Gazette gave the film one out of five stars.

+Review aggregator Rotten Tomatoes gives it 22% based on 9 reviews.